What is (AT) Assistive Technology?

 “Let’s Make Hearing Loss a Conversation”

 The 1990 enactment of the Americans with Disabilities Act has been instrumental in promoting much more awareness and acknowledgment of the needs of people with disabilities.
 However, we still have a long way to go.
-If we see a person in a wheelchair or walking with a white cane, we become more conscious of their (dis)ability.
-We invite People with Disabilities (PWD), parents, veterans, senior citizens and service providers to explore our website and learn how assistive technology can help individuals live to the fullest potential and become more independent.
+Although the impact of hearing loss can be significant, because it is invisible, too often it is not addressed.
+If we see a person in a wheelchair or walking with a cane, we become more conscious of their (dis)ability.